-This healthier make ahead lasagna also helps you get a jump start on lighter dishes for the new year.
-This white lasagna is a vegetarian version that’s got lots of spinach and cheese to keep the family satisfied, but skips out out on using heavy cream to make it feel indulgent.
+Healthy Make Ahead Meals help you get a jump start on lighter dishes for the new year.
+This white lasagna is a vegetarian version that’s got lots of spinach and cheese to keep the family satisfied but skips out on using heavy cream to make it feel indulgent.
 It is the perfect freezable meal.

-Top 5 reasons to make Healthy Make Ahead Lasagna
+Top 5 reasons to make Healthy Freezer Meals

 - You can assemble it and freeze it right away.
 Or you can bake it then freeze, making it one heck of a flexible make ahead lasagna.